krishnaprasad45/WeatherApp-Client/README.md

 </span>

 ## <span style="color:#28a745;">Description</span>
-WeatherApp is a friendly mobile app made to give you the latest weather info quickly.
-It's easy to use and gets its data from a good public source.
-You'll find the weather displayed in a simple way that anyone can understand.
+WeatherApp is a friendly web app that helps you check the current weather in a city easily.
+It's simple to use and gets its weather information from a open public source.
+You'll see the weather presented in a clear way that everyone can understand.
+Plus, you can look back at your past searches and sort them by date or city name.
 ### <span style="color:#ffc107;">Instructions to Run the App</span>
 1. Frontend and Backend in the differect repository (links are provided).
 2. Clone the repository Client - git clone https://github.com/krishnaprasad45/WeatherApp-Client.git